UEFA European Championship video games: UEFA Euro 2004

-The game was released on PC, PlayStation 2 and Xbox on 7 May 2004.
-There was also going to be a version for Nintendo GameCube but it was cancelled.
+The game was released for Microsoft Windows, PlayStation 2, and Xbox on 7 May 2004.
+A GameCube release was cancelled.

 Players can choose from 51 national teams and it includes more game modes than UEFA Euro 2000, such as a fantasy mode where two teams composed of hand-picked players square-off with each other, leagues and a knock-out "home and away" friendly match and a penalty shoot-out mode, as well as Euro 2004 qualifying, and Euro 2004 itself.

 UEFA Euro 2008

 The game was released for PlayStation 2, PlayStation 3, PlayStation Portable, Xbox 360, and PC on 17 April 2008.
-It featured all 53 teams of Europe.
+It featured all 53 teams in Europe.

 UEFA Euro 2012

 The game was released by EA Sports as a downloadable expansion pack for FIFA 12 on PlayStation 3, Xbox 360, and PC on 24 April 2012.
-It featured all 53 teams of Europe and 8 stadiums of UEFA Euro 2012.
+It featured all 53 teams in Europe and 8 stadiums in UEFA Euro 2012.
 It marks a change in EA's strategy, with all previous football games centred on either the World Cup or European Championships having been released as full-priced standalone games.

 UEFA Euro 2016

 The game was released by Konami as a free DLC on Pro Evolution Soccer 2016.
-Real Madrid and Wales player Gareth Bale features on the cover.
+Real Madrid and Wales player Gareth Bale is featured on the cover.
 The PlayStation 3 and PlayStation 4 versions were released as standalone both physically and digitally.